 (Acts 2:27) Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.

-The Easter season with its days of Lent, eggs, rabbits, fish, etc. has come and gone again.
+The Easter season with its days of Lent, fish, eggs, rabbits, etc. has come and gone again.
 But good protein does not equate with good doctrine.
-While Christians can and should rejoice in the fact of the resurrection of Jesus Christ from the grave, how much better would that rejoicing be if His resurrection were honored as He intended: sinners in baptism dying to sin and rising again to walk in newness of life (ROM 6:1-6).
-The Roman Catholic church and her Protestant daughters long ago dispensed with Biblical baptism by immersion in water.
-Having corrupted the one visible form God gave to commemorate Christ's resurrection, a blend of pagan and superstitious rituals was substituted for it.
+Christians can and should rejoice in the fact of the resurrection of Jesus Christ from the grave: that was, after all, the triumphant finish of their salvation by Him “Who was delivered for our offences, and was raised again for our justification” (ROM 4:25).
+How much better would that rejoicing be if His resurrection were honored as He intended: sinners in baptism undergoing a temporary burial in water, dying to sin and rising again to walk in newness of life (ROM 6:1-6)!
+The Roman Catholic church and her Protestant Pedobaptist daughters long ago dispensed with Biblical baptism of penitent believers by immersion in water, though that mode was recognized by them.
+For example, the Catholic St. Joseph Confraternity Version Bible says of ROM 6:3-4, “St. Paul alludes to the manner in which Baptism was ordinarily conferred in the primitive Church, by immersion.
+The descent into the water is suggestive of the descent of the body into the grave, and the ascent is suggestive of the resurrection to a new life.”
+Having corrupted the one visible form God gave to commemorate Christ's resurrection, a blend of pagan and superstitious tradition was substituted for it (Easter and all its auxiliaries).
 Carnal man will invariably choose a carnal festival over spiritual truth and duty, for “...they that are after the flesh do mind the things of the flesh...”
 (ROM 8:5).

 It has been conjectured that the image in the Shroud is due to the decomposition of the body of Christ.
 This is not to suggest that all of the Shroud's supporters hold to this idea.
 But to those who do, our featured text speaks plainly: Christ's flesh saw no corruption!
 Corruption is a term more befitting the Shroud's promoters, not the body of Jesus.